What Is a Finance Subject Matter Expert (SME) ?

 Why the high demand right now?

-According to industry reports, over 300,000 professionals have exited the field since 2020.
+According to industry reports, over 300,000 professionals in accounting and audit have exited the field since 2020.
 Combine that with retiring baby boomers creating an estimated 136,000 open roles annually, and you've got a real problem.
 Here's what's driving it:

 Demographic shifts: Some analysts suggest we're within one generation of not having enough people in the workforce almost everywhere except Sub-Saharan Africa and India.
 That's a sobering thought.